What is Megaparsec?

 We can similarly parse strings into our custom datatypes, convert between them and more.
 We just need to remember that the datatype of the final output of parser is reflected in the datatype of the parser itself.

 There are many more tools to discover in megaparsec itself, for various general and specific tasks.
 With this rather lengthy tutorial, I hope I have been able to get some idea of how we can get started with writing parsers.
-Feel free to share thoughts on the reddit thread.
+Feel free to share thoughts below or on the reddit thread.